sztrzask/maklipsa.github.io/_posts/2016-12-13-Using-bit-operations-for-performance-optimizations.md

 (334 / 2199) * 182184 ~ 7,6 hours (starting from 34 hours)
 ```

 Can it still be improved significantly or am I looking at marginal gains here?
 This problem can still astound you, but this will be unveiled next week.

+### Update

+This post [sprung a very interesting conversation on Reddit](https://www.reddit.com/r/programming/comments/5i2x5r/using_bit_masks_for_highperformance_calculations/) with 104 comments as of writing this update.